 This fic is about prostitution and the emotional and physical toll it takes on people.
 This fic was not created with the sole purpose of having lots of ungracious, unnecessary sex, so if that's what you were hoping for, then you're probably better looking elsewhere.
 This is an edgy topic and not suitable for everyone, but for those of you who stay with me until the end, I promise you an ending that can be perceived as a happy one.

 "In life there's no going back," that's what Mum used to say before the accident.
 Before the morning I opened the door to men in uniform, holding flat hats and asking to speak to 'daddy' with over-practiced sadness showing on their faces.

 The road lays straight ahead, you can't turn along the track to seek out what has passed.
 You can't undo mistakes - even wishing to do so is in vain.
 But in between all this, don't forget that you can always try again.

 She hadn't lived long enough to explain how hard trying again sometimes can be.
 And maybe if she'd still been around none of this mess would've happened.
 It's funny, really, how differently I'd pictured my life.
-I wanted to be a fireman when I was younger - the blinding red always caught my attention as the engines zoomed by.
-I still remember clutching that toy fire truck to my chest as the uniformed men strolled past me to meet with my father in the kitchen.
-Even at five I could sense something was wrong with the situation.
+I wanted to be a fireman when I was younger - the blinding red always caught my attention as the engines zoomed past.
+I still remember clutching that toy fire truck to my chest as the uniformed men strolled by me to meet with my father in the kitchen.
+Even at five, I could sense something was wrong with the situation.

 Even then, with shinny tears forming in the rims of my eyes, I knew mummy wasn't coming home.